OutSystems/docs-validation/templates/overview.md

 # [Overview title - use a noun]

 **Example:** "Introduction to UI screen design" or "About log streaming".
-Don’t use generic titles like “Introduction”, “Overview”, “Use cases” or “How it works”.
+Don’t use generic titles like “Introduction”, “Overview”.
 Instead, use a more specific noun or phrase that someone would search for.

 **[Optional Paragraph]**

 {The first sentence should concisely explain what the feature does, how users can use the feature to accomplish a task and the pain point that the feature solves.
 Optionally, provide any background information such as standards followed, examples or recommended knowledge.
 Something that the readers must know or do prior to working with this feature.}

 {<Feature name> is a <core function of the feature> that enables you to <main use case>}.
+(or)

-{With <feature name>, you can <describe what the user can do with the product and how it helps them solve their pain point>}.
+{With <feature name>, you can <describe what the user can do with this new capability and how it helps them solve their pain point>}.

 **Example**